Buildings and architecture of Brighton and Hove: Building materials

 Brick buildings are common throughout the area.
-Pale gault brick is characteristic of some mid-19th-century residential developments, such as the area around Grand Avenue in Hove and the Valley Gardens area of Brighton (both conservation areas).
-Later in that century, smooth red brickwork became more common.
+Pale gault brick is characteristic of some mid-19th-century residential developments, such as the area around Grand Avenue in Hove and Valley Gardens in Brighton.
+Later in the century, smooth red brickwork became more common.
 Yellowish stock bricks were popular in the 19th century for non-residential buildings and walls which were not readily visible.
 Different coloured bricks, such as brown and grey-blue, were often used in quoins and dressings on walls made of flint or red bricks.
-The layout of brickwork "has a significant effect on a building's appearance"; the Flemish bond pattern is encountered most frequently in the city.
-On Victorian and Edwardian houses, brick chimney-stacks often served a decorative as well as a functional purpose, and were sometimes tall and ornate: examples include the Queen Anne-style houses at 8–11 Grand Avenue, Hove (1900–03, by Amos Faulkner).
+The Flemish bond is the most common brickwork style in the city.
+On Victorian and Edwardian houses, brick chimney-stacks often served a decorative as well as functional purpose, and were sometimes tall and ornate, such as at 8–11 Grand Avenue, Hove (1903).

 Some banks, such as T.B.
 Whinney's NatWest branch of 1905, (Note: This closed in 2013.
 Planning permission was sought in 2014 to convert the building into an ice cream parlour.) are stone-built.